3 Free Printable PDF Time Blocking Templates

 You get stuck in traffic.

-And I'm hear to tell you that it's ok!
+And I'm here to tell you that it's ok!
 It happens to me at least once or twice a week.
 Just roll with the punches and get back on track as much as you can.
-That's one thing I love about the Todoist app: if you don't finish your list in any given day, you can simply move those tasks to the next day.
+That's one thing I love about the Todoist app: if you don't finish your list on any given day, you can simply move those tasks to the next day.
 No harm, no foul.

 No go forth and block that day!
 Once you start using this method, you'll never look back.